Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning

 \subsubsection{Do we still need to warm-start Bayesian optimization?}

-Last, we analyse the impact of the portfolio.
-Given the other improvements, we now discuss the question whether we still need to add the additional complexity and invest resources to warm-start BO (and can therefore save the time to build the performance matrices to construct the portfolios).
+Last, we analyze the impact of the portfolio.
+Given the other improvements, we now discuss whether we still need to add the additional complexity and invest resources to warm-start BO (and can therefore save the time to build the performance matrices to construct the portfolios).
 For this study, we completely remove the portfolio from our \automl{} system, meaning that we directly start with BO and construct ensembles -- both for creating the data we train our \selector{} on and for reporting performance.
 We report the results in Table~\ref{tab:RQ2:port}.

-Comparing the performance of an \automl{} system with a \modelselector{} with and without portfolios (Row 1 and 3), there is a clear drop in performance showing the benefit of using portfolios in our system.
+Comparing the performance of an \automl{} system with a \modelselector{} with and without portfolios (Row 1 and 3), there is a clear drop in performance when disabling the portfolios.
 Comparing Rows 2 and 4 also demonstrates that a portfolio is necessary when using the single best policy.
-This ablation demonstrates the importance of initializing the search procedure of \automl{} systems with well-performing pipelines.
+This ablation highlights the importance of initializing the search procedure of \automl{} systems with well-performing pipelines.